ddsr-ops/technical-docs/mysql/MySQL page_cleaner 缓慢.md

 Specifies whether flushing a page from the InnoDB buffer pool also flushes other dirty pages in the same extent.
 *  The default value of 1 flushes contiguous dirty pages in the same extent from the buffer pool.
+(HDD)
 *  A setting of 0 turns innodb_flush_neighbors off and no other dirty pages are flushed from the buffer pool.
+(SSD)
 *  A setting of 2 flushes dirty pages in the same extent from the buffer pool.

 When the table data is stored on a traditional HDD storage device, flushing such neighbor pages